vihangpatel/react-placemoulder/README.md

  # React PlaceMoulder
 React Place Moulder uses existing component structure to render loading skeletons with very minimal code changess.
 Click here for [Live Demo](https://mrq2t.csb.app/) and for code click [Sandbox Link](https://codesandbox.io/s/stensils-mrq2t) This is more of a philosophy which can be extended to any framework in Frontend.

-##### GIF - Creating stencils for whatsapp card ( Just adding "required" classes, and skeletons are ready )
 ![Class adding Gif](docs/images/stencil.gif?raw=true "Title")

-##### GIF - Creating stencils for some interview score card ( Here also, Just adding "required" classes )
 ![Class adding Gif](docs/images/stencil-1.gif?raw=true "Title")

 ### Installation
 Install using `npm install --save  react-placemoulder`

 ### Pre-Requisite
 - Works well with `dumb` or `presentational` component.